jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/README.txt

 NSIS Status:
 ------------
-1) [X] Option to to download the mingw64-installer.exe does not work.
+1) Option to download and run the mingw64-installer.exe working.
-2) [X] Does not remove user application data
+2) Optionally remove user application data if found.
 3) Option to un-install if already found when installing working.
 4) Optionally checks for fortan plugin and if found adds it to the installer
 5) Output filename includes date and 32 or 64 bit and version.